In a previous post, we have written a comprehensive overview of WordPress Themes.

 “Mojo is a marketplace where anyone can find, rate and buy quality themes & templates in one trusted place.”

-Like Envato and Creative Market, Mojo doesn’t focus exclusively on WP themes, but you can easily browse hundreds of WP themes and search through their theme categories (e.g. Blog or Photography themes and theme frameworks, etc.) from the site’s dropdown “WordPress Themes” menu …
+Like Envato and Creative Market, Mojo doesn’t focus exclusively on WP themes, but you can easily browse hundreds of WordPress themes and search through their theme categories from the dropdown “WordPress Themes” menu …

-Visit the site to find quality premium WordPress themes in the Mojo theme marketplace here:
+Visit the site to find quality premium WordPress themes in the Mojo marketplace here:

-Now that we have looked at WP theme aggregators, let’s look at commercial theme development firms.
+Now that we have looked at WP theme marketplaces, let’s turn our attention to commercial WordPress theme shops.

 Commercial Theme Agencies